catamphetamine/imageboard/README.md

   // `2ch.hk` provides means for "original posters" to identify themselves
   // when replying in their own threads with a previously set "OP" cookie.
   isThreadAuthor: boolean?,
-  // Some chans identify their users by a hash of their IP address subnet
+  // Some imageboards identify their users by a hash of their IP address subnet
-  // on some of their boards (for example, all chans do that on `/pol/` boards).
+  // on some of their boards (for example, all imageboards do that on `/pol/` boards).
   authorId: String?,
   // If `authorId` is present then it's converted into a HEX color.
   // Example: "#c05a7f".